Returning to my roots with the keepers of the stories at my side…

 Robin and I have both heard the stories, countless times, of our time in Evergreen, but to get to hear them again, with the soil underfoot, was truly a gift.
 Hearing about Dad coasting down the mountain from Evergreen to St. Anthony’s hospital in Denver, my Mom in labor with me, made a lot more sense as we recently made our way down from Evergreen to Denver – an easy coast of a drive that was a necessary choice on that day, almost 60 years go to the date, as the gas tank was near empty (he made it with fumes to spare, I’m told…).

-Although Robin and I had tried to find the house we lived in when we were in Colorado last summer, our interpretation of Mom and Dad’s directions had us on the wrong end of the town, but with their keen memories and navigational skills a few weeks ago, we drove right to the house.
-Both of our initial reactions upon seeing the nice house that sat off the road on 5 acres was… “wait… I thought we were poor” ….
-Yes, they reassured us… we were poor.
+Although Robin and I had tried to find the house we lived in when we were in Colorado last summer, our interpretation of Mom and Dad’s directions had us on the wrong end of the town.
+Still, with their keen memories and navigational skills, we drove right to the house a few weeks ago.
+Both of our initial reactions upon seeing the lovely home that sat off the road on five acres were… “wait… I thought we were poor.” ….
+Yes, they reassured us… We were poor.
 They said it looked like the house had been added on to and that while it looked nice on the outside, the inside had needed work… work that Dad chipped away at when he had the gift of both time and money.
-The furnishings were sparse and although Mom had a wringer washing machine, she didn’t have a dryer, so after washing the clothes, diapers in particular with two under the age of two, she’d hang them out on the line, where they would freeze dry in the arid air.
+The furnishings were sparse, and although Mom had a wringer washing machine, she didn’t have a dryer, so after washing the clothes, diapers in particular, with two under the age of two, she’d hang them out on the line, where they would freeze dry in the arid air.
 She’d then bring them in and lay them throughout the house to thaw.
 For some reason, I’ve always connected with pioneer women and have sworn that I must have lived during that period of time in a past life.
 This explains it.
 I did.

-As we sat in the drive and looked directly at our past, hearing the stories from the ones that created them, that piece of my past, that I don’t remember, became real and I understood where my love for mountains was born.
-Dad told us that when Mom was pregnant with me she told him that she was not going to come home from the hospital until we had a flushing toilet IN the house.
-Yes, these adventure seeking parents of mine were using an outhouse, not to mention transporting their water in 50 gallon drums.
-Dad worked tirelessly at digging the leeching well near the house in preparation for my arrival, using a pick axe, a shovel and his favorite tool, dynamite.
+As we sat in the drive and looked directly at our past, hearing the stories from the ones that created them, that piece of my past, that I don’t remember, became real, and I understood where my love for mountains was born.
+Dad told us that when Mom was pregnant with me, she told him that she was not going to come home from the hospital until we had a flushing toilet IN the house.
+Yes, these adventure-seeking parents of mine were using an outhouse, not to mention transporting their water in 50-gallon drums.
+Dad worked tirelessly at digging the leeching well near the house in preparation for my arrival, using a pickaxe, a shovel, and his favorite tool, dynamite.
 And lo and behold, Mom had the flush toilet she had requested upon her arrival home from the hospital with me.
-Simple times, but not all that simple of a request.
-Still, every mom just home from the hospital with a new born and a one year-old to greet her, deserves the luxury of indoor toilet… and one that flushes no less.
+Simple times, but not all that simple a request.
+Still, every mom just home from the hospital with a newborn and a one-year-old to greet her deserves the luxury of an indoor toilet —and one that flushes, no less.
 It sure beat any “congratulations on your new baby” flower arrangement Dad could have gotten her.

-Out of the many stories I’ve heard over the years, and my hands down favorite, I heard for the first time last year.
-Because we were surrounded by evergreen trees, Dad would simply go to the woods behind the house to select the Christmas tree, then would drag it down to the house.
+Out of the many stories I’ve heard over the years, and my hands-down favorite, I heard for the first time last year.
+Because evergreen trees surrounded us, Dad would go to the woods behind the house to select the Christmas tree, then drag it down to the house.
 I believe it was my first Christmas (and if it wasn’t, I’m taking artistic license here) that Mom questioned the tree he brought home, wondering if he could have found a tree that was just a little bit prettier.
 So, on his way home from work the following day, the perfect tree came into view with the lights of his car.
-He cut it down, put it in the car and as he was pulling away, his car lights gave him a better view of exactly where the tree he had just cut down had come from… the landscaping in the front yard of one of the summer vacation homes in the area.
-When I asked him what he did when he discovered what he did, he told me that he couldn’t exactly put it back, so simply covered the stump with snow and drove home.
+He cut it down, put it in the car, and as he was pulling away, his car lights gave him a better view of exactly where the tree he had just cut down had come from… the landscaping in the front yard of one of the summer vacation homes in the area.
+When I asked him what he did after discovering what he had done, he told me that he couldn’t exactly put it back, so he covered the stump with snow and drove home.
 Given that it was a summer vacation home, he had several months before the missing tree would be noticed.
 No doubt some of that guilt waned with Mom’s overwhelmingly positive reaction to the beautiful specimen of a tree that would grace our small living room that Christmas.

 “Now THAT’s what I had in mind!
 It’s the PERFECT tree!”